-The UNCTAD secretariat has the honour to inform member States and other entities that, due to the physical restrictions in force at the Palais des Nations as a consequence of the continuing pandemic, this meeting has been rescheduled as virtual meeting.
+Due to the physical restrictions in force at the Palais des Nations as a consequence of the continuing pandemic, this meeting will be virtually.

 With over 80% of the volume of world trade carried by sea, international shipping and ports provide crucial linkages in global supply chains and are essential for all countries, including landlocked countries, to be able to access global markets.